sumdx/fit4souls-client-side/README.md

 ## Installing the Fit4Souls

-To set up the Luxe Studio Website locally, follow these steps:
+To set up the Website locally, follow these steps:

 ### Clone the Repository: